0xthem7/wallGenZ/README.md

 # Automate your Wallpaper

-### This program usages wallhevens api and downloads random image and sets it as your desktop wallpaper.
+This program usages wallhevens api and downloads random image and sets it as your desktop wallpaper.

+### Requirements
+* swww
+* curl
+* wget
+* cron